Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 The easiest way to connect with colleagues, customers, or external collaborators in Slack is through direct messaging

 Although I tried audio and video calls while testing the app, I enjoyed messaging the most.
-Slack encourages brief, no-fuss communication, so all messages are typically short and to the point, which makes the app a good email alternative
+Slack encourages brief, no-fuss communication, so all messages are typically short and to the point.
+That makes the app a good email alternative.

 Send instant messages in Slack